lightscapevr/website/markdown/drawing.md

 ### Zoom and Pan
 Navigate around your model at any scale.
 This is not a standard tool; instead, it is always available, using the **↔ grip** button.

 * Zoom with both controllers.
 Press in the **↔ grip** button on both controllers at the same time, then move the controllers away from each other to zoom in or towards each other to zoom out.
+You can also rotate the model horizontally in this way.
 * Zoom with one controller.
 Hold in the **↔ grip** button on a controller and then scroll on the **touchpad/thumbstick** to zoom in or out.
 * Pan.
 Press in the **↔ grip** button on one controller and move the controller.
 The model will move with the controller until you release the **↔ grip** button.
 * When zooming, red text will appear between the two controllers indicating what scale you are at.
 The scale will snap to certain common scales.